cs50/cs50.readthedocs.io/themes/jekyll.md

 ### tz

-To define the site's time zone (e.g., Pacific Time), use a `tz` key like
+To define the site's time zone (to be, e.g., Pacific Time), use a `tz` key like

 ```text
 cs50: